hardikvasa/database-journal/README.rst

 Contributing
 ============

-Anyone is welcomed to contribute to this script.
+Anyone is welcomed to contribute to this repository.
 If you would like to make a change, open a pull request.
 For issues and discussion visit the
 `Issue Tracker <https://github.com/hardikvasa/database-journal/issues>`__.